When Bousfield localizations and homotopy idempotent functors meet again: Basics on semimodel structures

-The usual definition of Quillen adjunction for semimodel categories goes as follows. \begin{defn} A \emph{Quillen adjunction} between right semimodel categories is an ordinary adjunction $\Frect\dashv\Urect$ such that $\Frect$ preserves (acyclic) cofibrations. \end{defn} \begin{rem} In contrast with full model structures, Definition \ref{defn_QuillenPairOfSemimodels} does not admit reformulations in terms of the right adjoint or in terms of both functors together like Quillen's original definition of Quillen adjunction.
+\paragraph{(Core) Quillen functors and adjunctions.} The definition of Quillen adjunction for semimodel categories goes as follows. \begin{defn} A \emph{Quillen adjunction} between right semimodel categories is an ordinary adjunction $\Frect\dashv\Urect$ such that $\Frect$ preserves (acyclic) cofibrations. \end{defn} \begin{rem} In contrast with full model structures, Definition \ref{defn_QuillenPairOfSemimodels} does not admit reformulations in terms of the right adjoint or in terms of both functors together like Quillen's original definition of Quillen adjunction.
 Consequently, we can not define a right Quillen functor between right semimodel categories without appealing to its left adjoint.
 Besides, it is clear that this notion cannot be used to connect left and right semimodel categories.

 By the axioms of a Fresse right semimodel structure, the right adjoint of a Quillen adjunction is only known to preserve core (acyclic) fibrations.
 That suffices to get an adjunction between homotopy categories (see Proposition \ref{prop_WeakQuillenPairsInduceAdjunctions}). \end{rem}